readthedocs/readthedocs.org/docs/user/commercial/single-sign-on.rst

 .. include:: /shared/admonition-rtd-business.rst

-Single sign-on an optional feature on |com_brand| for all users.
+Single sign-on is an optional feature on |com_brand| for all users.
 By default,
 you will use :doc:`teams </guides/manage-read-the-docs-teams>` within Read the Docs to manage user authorization.
 :abbr:`SSO (single sign-on)` will allow you to grant permissions to your organization's projects in an easy way.